wesgarland/shystemd/README.md

 ## Installing
 Clone the repository, and run the `./install.sh` script as root.
 If your environment does not have a copy of systemd installed, symlinks will be made for `systemctl` and `journalctl`.
 The installer writes in the usual LSB locations (`/bin`, `/etc`, `/usr/lib/` etc) by default, except on Darwin where it installs into `/usr/local`.

 The installer will not overwrite an existing systemd configuration.
-You can specify and alternate root via the SHYSTEMD_PREFIX environment variable.
+You can specify an alternate root via the SHYSTEMD_PREFIX environment variable.

 ### Prerequisties
 - UNIX-like Operating System